 When an input is faulty, the input field is highlighted in red.
 If you go with the mouse over the box, you get information about what is wrong.

 The term "Tabular data" is used for all datasets where there internal structure of the data is "known" to the system.
 For example, in a data table the header, which defines the columns (i.e. variables) is the structure of the data.
-Before uploading/importing data to the system the data structure needs to be created with the Data Structure Manager of the Data Planning module.
+Before uploading/importing data to the system the data structure needs to be created through the Data Structure Manager.

 In the first step an existing file containing your data needs to be selected.
 You can either select a file from your local computer or a file that has been uploaded to the server prior to starting the Upload Wizard.
 The second option is designed for files larger than 4 MB that may take several minutes to transfer.
-The wizard supports file formats of Microsoft Excel (*.xlsm) or ASCII (*.txt, *.csv).
-Microsoft Excel files are required to use a template created with the Data Planning Module of BEXIS 2 (refer to Data Planning User Guide for more details).
+The wizard supports file formats of Microsoft Excel or ASCII.
+Microsoft Excel files are required to use a template created while creating a Data Structure (refer to Data Planning User Guide for more details).
 Once a file has been successfully selected, click the Next button and proceed to the next step.

 First, please choose a separator that is being used to separate data values from each other in your ASCII file.